 As the seedlings grow, they will need water.
 You will know if they need water by lifting the containers.
 A dry container will feel very light.

-The winter-sowed seedlings will be pretty hardy, but bringing them indoors is a good idea if you are growing a frost-sensitive plant and a sudden deep freeze is coming.
+The winter-sowed seedlings will be pretty hardy, but if you are growing a frost-sensitive plant and a sudden deep freeze is imminent, you should bring them indoors.

-Note, that protection is not needed before the seeds germinate.
+Note, that protection is not needed for hardy seeds before the seeds germinate.
 It would only mess up the natural timing for germination (the whole idea behind winter sowing).
 If we get a spring blizzard, that’s when we want to step in.

-Moving the containers in and out during unusual cold spells will help to have more constant growth.
-If you have a greenhouse, keeping the seedlings in the greenhouse overnight or in bad weather is a great way to combine winter sowing with greenhouse growing.
+Moving the containers in and out during unusual cold spells will help ensure more constant growth.
+If you have a greenhouse, keeping the seedlings in it overnight or in bad weather is a great way to combine winter sowing with greenhouse growing.

 Later in the season, overheating might be an issue on sunny days.
 Spring sun can be very intense.
 After the snow has melted, a location with some protection from the afternoon sun is a good idea for the growing seedlings.
 In a greenhouse, the containers can be opened later in the season.